-Bad round dual capacitor on left.
-Good round capacitor on right.
+The bad round dual capacitor on left.
+The good round capacitor on right.

-Bad oval capacitor on the left.
-Good oval capacitor on right.
+A bad oval capacitor on the left.
+The good oval capacitor on right.

 Solution: You need to purchase a new capacitor.
 We have many different types of capacitors listed on our Run Capacitors page.
 Please click on the following link if you would like to visit our run capacitors page: Please click here to see the capacitors we sell.